-- Students in the last term of enrollment (graduation candidates) will have the scholarship or grant prorated in the event that half time enrollment status is not required for graduation. - Scholarships and grants are not awarded for repeated classes - Students who interrupt enrollment or who fail to earn the required minimum units forfeit the scholarship or grant.
+- Students in the last term of enrollment (graduation candidates) will have the scholarship or grant prorated in the event that half time enrollment status is not required for graduation. - Scholarships and grants are not awarded for repeated classes. - Students who interrupt enrollment or who fail to earn the required minimum units forfeit the scholarship or grant.
 However, students may appeal for reinstatement of their grant or scholarship with their financial aid advisor. - Typically, a student will be awarded one scholarship or grant.
-Students who demonstrate exceptional need that is not met by the financial aid package and have already received one scholarship or grant may be awarded an additional scholarship or grant.
-The additional scholarship or grant will be awarded for one year and may be renewed upon appeal. - Students receiving other grants, scholarships or other financial assistance intended for tuition costs (i.e., other grants, tuition remission) will have their scholarships or other grants prorated.
+Students who demonstrate exceptional need that is not met by the financial aid package and have already received one scholarship or grant may be awarded an additional scholarship or grant. - Students receiving other grants, scholarships or other financial assistance intended for tuition costs (i.e., other grants, tuition remission) will have their scholarships or other grants prorated.
 Total scholarship or grant and/or tuition remission amount cannot exceed the total tuition - Satisfactory academic progress (SAP) must be maintained to remain eligible. - Scholarships and grants may not exceed the total cost of tuition in a trimester or other term. - GGU scholarships and grants are applied towards tuition costs.
-No award shall exceed amount of tuition.

-- Most scholarships and grants are awarded for duration of the academic program; however, some are awarded for one year or one time only. - The total amount of scholarships and GGU grants are dependent on yearly contributions, budgets and other funding issues and are subject to change. - Scholarships and grants are subject to budget control and/or donor contributions.
+No award shall exceed amount of tuition. - The total amount of scholarships and GGU grants are dependent on yearly contributions, budgets and other funding issues and are subject to change. - Scholarships and grants are subject to budget control and/or donor contributions.